Tech-at-DU/d3-tutorial/21-sankey/readme.md

 ![sankey-10](./images/sankey-10.png)

-We can see that its the `stroke-width` that sets the width of the links, and the links are a single stroke rather than a shape with four sides.
+We can see that it's the `stroke-width` that sets the width of the links, and the links are a single stroke rather than a shape with four sides.
 The generator has added a property that defines the `stroke-width`.

 ```JS
 .attr('stroke-width', d => d.width)